-Services that are covered for you What you must pay when you get these services transportation by ambulance is medically required Annual Physical Exam Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
+Services that are covered for you What you must pay when you get these services other means of transportation could endanger the person's health and that transportation by ambulance is medically required Annual Physical Exam In-Network Out-of-Network Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing preformed during your visit, as described for each separate service in this Medical Benefits Chart.
-Annual Routine Physical Exam visits do not need to be scheduled 12 months apart, but are limited to one each calendar year.
-In-Network \$0 Copay for a routine physical exam each year.
-Out-of-Network \$0 Copay for routine physical exam each year.
-Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Annual Routine Physical Exam visits do not need to be scheduled 12 months apart, but are limited to one each calendar year. \$0 Copay for a routine physical exam each year. \$30 Copay for this Medicare-covered annual physical exam Annual wellness visit In-Network Out-of-Network If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
+There is no coinsurance, copayment, or deductible for the annual wellness visit. \$30 Copay for this Medicare-covered preventive service.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
-In-Network There is no coinsurance, copayment, or deductible for the annual wellness visit.
-Out-of-Network 30% of the cost for this Medicare-covered preventive service.
-Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-In-Network There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-Out-of-Network 30% of the cost for this Medicare-covered preventive service
+Bone mass measurement In-Network Out-of-Network For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement. \$30 Copay for this Medicare-covered preventive service